 [28] Even so ye also outwardly appear righteous unto men, but within ye are full of hypocrisy and iniquity.

-Here they are Hypocrites, and lawless.
-But in 5, Peacemakers, the sons of God.
+Here they are hypocrites and lawless but in 5, Peacemakers, called the sons of God.
+Matthew 5 and verse 9 reads.

 Mat.5:9] Blessed are the peacemakers: for they shall be called the children of God.